cferreira-centi/STM32-LoRaWAN/Firmware/NUCLEO-WL55JC1-Templates/LoRaWAN_End_Device/README.md

             <img src="Images/Finish.png">
         </div>
     - Rename "stm32wlxx_nucleo_conf_template.h" file to "stm32wlxx_nucleo_conf.h".
     - Before code compiling, the directory containing the BSP files must be added to the list of include directories.
 For that, right-click on "STM32WLxx_Nucleo" folder and select "Add/remove include path..".
 A window will pop-up.
-ENsure both Debug and Release options are checked.
+Ensure both "Debug" and "Release" options are checked.
         <div align="left">
             <img src="Images/Include_Path.png">
         </div>

 - ### After these steps, compile it!

+## STM32 LoRaWAN Gateway